RChandana/Concept-behind-HLoc/README.md

 The goal of image mapping is to identify regions, features or objects in one image that correspond to region, feature or object in another image.

 ## SLAM

-It refers to the ability of a robot or a device to simultaneously create a map of its environment and determine it's own position within that enivronment in real-time while it moves and observes the surroundings.
+It refers to the ability of a robot or a device to simultaneously create a map of its environment and determine it's own position within that environment in real-time while it moves and observes the surroundings.

 ## Camera Calibration